Broccoli microgreens are one of the easiest and quickest microgreens to grow.

 For broccoli, you want about 18 seeds per square inch.
-So if your planting tray surface is 37.5 square-inches you'd add 3.3-grams of Waltham broccoli seeds to your shaker bottle.
+So if your planting tray surface is 37.5 square inches, add 3.3 grams of Waltham broccoli seeds to your shaker bottle.
 Below is a photo of 3.3-grams broccoli microgreen seeds, or a little less than a teaspoon.

-Start sprinkling seeds onto the soil working in concentric circles around the planting tray.
-It's helpful to hold your spare hand around the tray, so seeds don't bounce out.
+Start sprinkling seeds onto the soil in concentric circles around the planting tray.
+It’s helpful to hold your spare hand around the tray so seeds don’t bounce out.

 Don’t worry if the seeds aren’t perfectly spaced.
 The seeds will grow, and the plants will spread out to fill the voids.

 Place the planting tray inside the watering tray.
-A watering tray is one that doesn't have holes and will hold water.
-Use a similar size tray, like in the Home Microgreen Kit, or you can use a larger tray.
+A watering tray does not have holes and will hold water.
+Use a similar-size tray, like in the Home Microgreen Kit, or a larger one.

-Don't do anything for 2-days.
+Don’t do anything for two days.
 Just let the seeds germinate and grow.
 The cover will retain enough moisture for the seeds to grow.

-On day 2 take a look at the seeds.
-You'll see that germination has taken place and the broccoli seedlings are growing!
+On day 2, take a look at the seeds.
+You’ll see that germination has occurred, and the broccoli seedlings are growing!